A geometric take on Kostant's Convexity Theorem: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Alexander Lytchak for help with Alexandrov Geometry, and for suggesting an earlier version of Theorem \ref{MT:quotient}.
 I am also grateful to Marco Radeschi for suggesting a proof (very similar to the one presented here) of Proposition \ref{P:saturation}(b), that convex hulls of saturated sets are saturated.
+Finally, I thank the anonymous referees for suggestions that have improved the exposition.